 11. Duplicate addresses

-Once routing is complete, Exim scans the addresses that are assigned to local and remote transports, and discards any duplicates that it finds.
-During this check, local parts are treated as case-sensitive.
+Once routing is complete, Exim scans the addresses that are assigned to local and remote transports and discards any duplicates that it finds.
+During this check, local parts are treated case-sensitively.
 This happens only when actually delivering a message; when testing routers with -bt, all the routed addresses are shown.